hooper21/.meta/README.md

 bigint | Same as `integer` type except that it might hold a larger range of values, depending on the server float | Approximate numerical, mantissa precision p.
 Precision is greater than or equal to 1 and the maximum precision depends on the server numeric | Exact numerical, precision p, scale s.
 The maximum precision depends on the server decimal | Exact numerical, precision p, scale s.
 A decimal number, that is a number that can have a decimal point in it.
-The size argument has two parts : precision and scale.
+The size argument has two parts: precision and scale.
 The scale can not exceed the precision.
 Precision comes first, and a comma must separate from the scale argument money | Like `decimal`, used for finance values boolean | Stores truth values - either `true` or `false`. enum | String values from definited set date | Represents a date.
-Format: yyyy-mm-dd (ISO) time | Represents a date.
-Format: hh:mm:ss (ISO) datetime | Represents a date.
-Format: yyyy-mm-dd hh:mm:ss (ISO) timestamp | Represents a combination of DATE and TIME values separated by a space.
-Format: yyyy-mm-dd hh:mm:ss blob | Big binnary container json | Text in `json` format xml | Text in `xml` format
+Format: `yyyy-mm-dd` (ISO) time | Represents a date.
+Format: `hh:mm:ss` (ISO) datetime | Represents a date.
+Format: `yyyy-mm-dd hh:mm:ss` (ISO) timestamp | Represents a combination of `date` and `time` values separated by a space.
+Format: `yyyy-mm-dd hh:mm:ss` blob | Big binary container json | Text in `json` format xml | Text in `xml` format